-Nowadays, thanks to the rapid growth of sharing economy, even a small niche marketplace can be a robust business opportunity.
+Nowadays, thanks to the rapid growth of sharing economy, even a small niche marketplace can be a robust business opportunity if it uses a proper revenue model, and in this short tutorial, we’ll show you 4 best ways to monetize a service marketplace.

-Additionally, if you are only thinking about launching your marketplace of services with WordPress, you can check out our step-by-step tutorials:
+However, if you are only thinking about launching your own marketplace of services with WordPress, you can check one of our step-by-step tutorials:

 - How to create a micro-jobs marketplace like Fiverr with WordPress